Applications of Model-Driven Metabolic Engineering

 - Metabolic modeling of microbial communities involved in anaerobic digestion.

-- Use of Zymomonas mobilis for synthesizing acetaldehyde.
+- Use of Zymomonas mobilis for synthesizing acetaldehyde and other products.

 - Metabolic engineering strategies for cyanobacteria.